 Step 5: To get more free space, you may switch to More Options tab, where you can clean up installed programs and System Restore points.

-Additional options to free up disk space
+Additional options to free up disk space in Windows 7

 If Windows 7 Disk Cleanup cannot free up enough disk space, there are additional options for you: